SehunPyo/SehunPyo/README.md

 ### 🥚My🥚
 Hi There! i'm a backend web developer.

-My main skills are Java, Spring, MySQL and HTML, CSS.
+My main skills are Java, Spring, SQL and HTML, CSS, JavaScript, TypeScript.

 I want to be a creative and hard working developer 😊